-Still, there are other moments in our lives when we have to deal with problems far more shitty than actually getting a real shit on yourself.
+Still, there are other moments in our lives when we have to deal with problems far more shitty than actually getting a real shit on ourselves.
 Stuff like: being fired from work, not having enough money to pay the bills this month, not having enough time to write articles or do what’s needed to support your side project + having issues with your car, prostate, can’t find your car keys, etc.

 In this post, we’ll talk extensively about what to do when things go wrong.
 How to get back on track to our plans, desired habits, and not going broke when a few things break and need replacement in a short period of time.

 The Story Behind The Phrase “Anything That Can Go Wrong Will Go Wrong”